Riesel number

-If the form is instead $k\times2^n+1$, then k is a Sierpinski number.
+If the form is instead $k\times2^n+1$, then k is a Sierpiński number.

-Riesel Problem
+Riesel problem

 In 1956, Hans Riesel showed that there are an infinite number of integers k such that $k\times2^n-1$ is not prime for any integer n.
 He showed that the number 509203 has this property, as does 509203 plus any positive integer multiple of 11184810.
 The Riesel problem consists in determining the smallest Riesel number.
 Because no covering set has been found for any k less than 509203, it is conjectured to be the smallest Riesel number.